 - 1. The investigated system is specified by a static expression of dtsiPBC. - 2.
 The transition system of the expression is constructed. - 3.
 After treating the transition system for self-similarity, a step stochastic autobisimulation equivalence for the expression is determined. - 4.
-The quotient underlying SMC is constructed. - 5.
-Stationary probabilities and performance indices are calculated using the SMC.
+The quotient underlying SMC is constructed from the quotient transition system.